Him188/Notes-for-CAIE/Physics/A2 Terms & Definitions.md

 Gravitational Fields
 --------------------
 - `potential difference` at a point:
-  - *work doen bringing unit wa
+  - *work done bringing unit wa
 - `geostationary orbit`: *equatorial orbit* ***from west to east***
 4. `Newton's law of gravitation`:
    - *(gravitational) force proportional to product of masses and inversely proportional